 Fast food preparers, classified in Unit Group 9411, prepare and cook to order a limited range of foods or beverages involving simple preparation processes and a small number of ingredients.
 The key point is that they prepare foods and beverages for which extensive training in food preparation is not required.

-Kitchen helpers mainly provide support to cooks, chefs and waiters by keeping kitchens and food service areas clean and tidy and assisting with basic food preparation tasks.
+Kitchen helpers, classified in Unit Group 9412, mainly provide support to cooks, chefs and waiters by keeping kitchens and food service areas clean and tidy and assisting with basic food preparation tasks.

 Jobs that combine simple preparation of food with a significant element of client service should normally be classified in one of the following unit groups as appropriate: